 An agreement between the Company and the founders was entered into on June 1, 1995.
-The founders, in consideration of the acquisition of the Cold-Eeze(R) cold therapy product, are to receive a total commission of five percent (5%), on sales collected, less certain deductions until the termination of said agreement on May 31, 2005.
+The founders, in consideration of the acquisition of the Cold-Eeze(R) cold therapy product, are to receive a total commission of five percent (5%), on sales collected, less certain deductions until the termination of this agreement on May 31, 2005.

-The trademarks and formulations for the natural skin care products sold by Caribbean Pacific Natural Products, Inc. are owned by Caribbean Pacific

-International, Inc., which has a 40% ownership position in Caribbean Pacific Natural Products.
+The trademarks and formulations for the natural skin care products sold by Caribbean Pacific Natural Products, Inc. are owned by Caribbean Pacific International, Inc., which has a 40% ownership position in Caribbean Pacific Natural Products.
 The trademarks and formulations are assigned to Caribbean Pacific Natural Products, Inc. for a twenty-five year period.
 Caribbean Pacific Natural Products pays Caribbean Pacific International a royalty of five percent (5%) on sales collected less certain deductions, for a four year term, which terminates in May 2004.

-In December 2000, the Company announced that the Patent Office of The United States Commerce Department had confirmed the Company's filing and assignment of a Patent Application for the "Method and Composition for the Topical Treatment of Diabetic Neuropathy".
+In December 2000, the Patent Office of The United States Commerce Department confirmed the filing and assignment to the Company of a Patent Application for the "Method and Composition for the Topical Treatment of Diabetic